We Printed Injection Molds Instead of Milling Them — Here’s What Changed.

 Setup and testing

-We ran a test build, washed it in the chamber and baked it in the oven.
+We then ran a test build, cleaned it in the washing chamber, and baked it in the oven to verify curing and material behavior.

 Conclusions

-The Shining iSLA-450 worked wonderfully with the Somos PerFORM resin, and the resulting mold will be subjected to testing in the vertical injection molding machine.
+The Shining3D iSLA-450 worked very well with Somos PerFORM.
+The resulting test mold will be tested in the vertical injection molding machine under real operating conditions.

-That’s not a religious symbol in the photo, it’s a calibration test piece that lets us check the printer for proper geometry, tolerances and accuracy along all axes.
+The photo from the project shows a calibration test piece that lets us verify correct geometry, tolerances, and accuracy along all axes.

-An industrial solution at this level starts at $100,000, which is more than justified for small-scale manufacturing and represents a considerable time and cost saving over CNC mold production.
+An industrial solution at this level starts at around $100,000, which is justified for small-scale and short-run manufacturing when you compare it to the time and cost of CNC mold production.

-3D printing has already claimed its rightful place in the field of manufacturing.
-It doesn’t replace, or even try to replace, all manufacturing processes, but it gives indisputable advantages in rapid prototyping and precise production of one-off and short-run components comparable in durability to those made by more traditional methods.
+3D printing already has a solid place in manufacturing.
+It does not replace every process, but it gives clear advantages in rapid prototyping and precise production of one-off and short-run components with durability comparable to traditionally made parts.

-Contact Top 3D Shop and find out how we can help you modernize your production processes.
+Contact Top3DShop to find out how we can help you modernize your production processes with industrial 3D printers.

 Write a comment